Colleges by Location

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all different types of financial aid for students.
+Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
 If you want to find out more about need-based and non-need-based aid at Niagara University, here are some recent data you should consider.

 Need-based

-There were 1,701 students who received need-based financial aid of any kind.
-The total number of students (including freshmen) who were determined to have financial need amounted to 1,726.
-The amount of federal need-based scholarships/grants awarded to the students at this institution was $5,591,539, and state $2,128,759.
+1,701 students secured some form of need-based financial aid.
+The total number of students (including freshmen) who were determined to have financial need was 1,726.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $5,591,539, and state $2,128,759.
 The students of Niagara University received the -institutional need-based aid in the amount of $39,425,110, and external in the amount of $432,456.

 $19,630